 Documentary History: The Hazardous was formerly the French vessel Le Hazardeux and originally a Third Rate ship of the line with 50 guns.
-She was built of pine and oak in Port Louis in 1698.
+She was built of pine and oak in Port Louis, France, in 1698.
 On completion, she displaced 725 tons and was 137 feet long with a 38 foot beam.
 She was captured in 1703 by the Warspite and Orford in company with other ships and although badly damaged during the engagement, she was refitted for service in the Royal Navy.
 After repairs her displacement weight had increased and her armament, including some of the French guns, increased to 54.

-In September 1706, the Hazardous sail from Chesapeake Bay (America) along with three other warships escorting a convoy of 200 ships to the Thames Estuary.
-Despite appalling weather she arrived off the southern tip of the Isle of Wight in November where she sought shelter in St. Helen's Roads.
+In September 1706, the Hazardous sailed from Chesapeake Bay (America) along with three other warships escorting a convoy of 200 ships to the Thames Estuary.
+Despite appalling weather she arrived off the southern tip of the Isle of Wight in November where she sought shelter in St Helen's Roads.
 After missing several stays she was eventually forced to run before the gale into shore.
 Trapped on a lee shore, the captain, Lieut.
 John Hares, ran the ship ashore at high water to save his crew.

 Archaeological History: In 1966, a gun was raised from the vicinity of the wreck but it was not until 1977 that local divers discovered two guns protruding from the seabed.
-Recovery of late seventeenth/ early eighteenth century artefacts followed by survey and excavation in the mid- to late 1980s of the remaining hull established that the remains of Hazardous were comprised principally of the lower hull.
+Recovery of late seventeenth/early eighteenth century artefacts followed by survey and excavation in the mid- to late 1980s of the remaining hull established that the remains of Hazardous comprised principally the lower hull.
 The remains of the wreck lie in fine sand and silt to the north and on rock formations to the south, east and west, in a general sea bed depth of 7 metres.

-Remains of the hull are in two parts the larger part, thought to be the bow lying to the north and the other, of lighter construction thought to be the stern, lying to the south.
+Remains of the hull are in two parts: the larger part, thought to be the bow lying to the north and the other, of lighter construction thought to be the stern, lying to the south.
 These remains extend some 42 metres and 13 metres respectively along a north-south axis.
 Most of the bow remains buried.
 There appeared to have been a transverse breach of the hull at the amidships section and forward of this, the bow section had become buried within the seabed.
 The port side appears to survive to a slightly higher level than the starboard side and the stern has faired less well due to shallower sediments.
 Certain aspects of the construction also suggest that this ship was built according to French design.
 For example, the distance between each set of station frames of 3 metres is considered a typical feature of French ships of this period.
 Further, the cant frames near the bow and stern are fitted at an angle, a method of construction that was in use in France by 1698 but not used in England until 1715.

 During the late 1980's changes in erosion patterns were noticed with timbers, concretions and artefacts being freshly exposed.
 Due to the excellent state of preservation of the timbers it was assumed that the wreck had remained relatively stable from the time of wrecking until the early 1980's.
 Excavation was therefore carried out in 1988 and 1989 with a trench forward on the port side establishing the extent of the remains buried towards the bow of the ship.
 However, due to financial constraints and a backlog of work required on artefacts raised, excavation was not continued after 1989.
-A collection of artefacts can still be viewed at Earnley Gardens, near Bracklesham.
+A collection of artefacts can still be viewed at Earnley Gardens, near Bracklesham, West Sussex.